 What Does LGBTQ Stand For?

 Although most people in the LGBTQ community can likely recite with minimal effort the words represented by each letter of the acronym, for some, the meaning of LGBTQ remains a head-scratcher.
-So, what is LGBTQ’s meaning, and what does it stand for?
-To understand the acronym, it’s important to understand the varied components of the LGBTQ community—how they’re similar and how they’re different.
+So, what is the LGBTQ meaning and what does it stand for?
+To understand the acronym, as seen in LGBTQ books and more, it’s important to understand the varied components of the LGBTQ community—how they’re similar and how they’re different.

 The acronym brings together individuals who identify as being under the LGBTQ umbrella while also recognizing what sets them apart—both from one another and from everyone else.
 It’s both distinction and solidarity in five letters.
-To celebrate and to better understand those five letters, not just during Pride Month but all year long, you’ll want to take a look at the best LGBTQ books, LGBTQ movies, LGBTQ flags and LGBTQ quotes.
-No matter how you identify, they’re sure to enlighten, entertain and inspire you.
+To celebrate and to better understand those five letters, we spoke with Ross Murray, the senior director of the non-profit LGBTQ advocacy organization GLAAD Media Institute.

 What does LGBTQ stand for?